 Air Fryer Chicken Wings

-These delicious and crispy chicken wings are cooked to tender perfection in the air fryer and served with a homemade sriracha butter sauce.
+These delicious and crispy chicken wings are cooked to tender perfection in the air fryer and served with a homemade sriracha sauce.

 Prep Time: 10 minutes